What Do You Do When Your Business Partner Wants to Break Up?

 Winding Up Partnership Business

-If the breakup results in the dissolution of the partnership, the partnership continues for a limited time to wind up the business.
+If the breakup results in the dissolution of the partnership, the partnership continues for a limited time to wind up or sell the business.
 Winding up the business may include completing current contracts, assisting clients in locating a new firm, paying final debts, filing final tax returns, selling partnership assets, and making final distributions of property or money to partners.

 Each partner typically has a right to participate in the steps to finalize the partnership dissolution.
 The partnership agreement may address this matter.
 If not, it's helpful to discuss and draft an agreement that dictates which partners have the authority to dispose of assets and make decisions during the period of winding down the partnership.